RAUI-labs/raui/README.md

 ```

 ### Widget
-Widgets are divided into two categories:
+Widgets are divided into three categories:
 - **Widget Node** - used as source UI trees (variant that can be either a component, unit or none)
   ```rust
   widget! {